Girls for Gender Equity: Young Women’s Initiative

 In 2015, Girls for Gender Equity played a role in helping the City Council of New York create the Young Women's Initiative as a counterpart to Young Men’s Initiative.
 Mayor Michael Bloomberg started this initiative in 2011, with the intention to offer equal opportunities to Black and Latino men and boys in southeast Queens, northern Manhattan, the South Bronx, and Staten Island’s North Shore.
 In a press release, New York City Council Speaker Melissa Mark-Viverito called YWI "the first coalition in the United States to tackle the systemic gender-based inequality."

 In May 2016, the Young Women's Initiative released a comprehensive report consisting of a detailed agenda of over one hundred recommendations to improve the lives of young women and girls in New York City.
 These recommendations cover five key areas that have the greatest impact on an individual's quality of life; health, economic and workforce development, community support and opportunity, education, and anti-violence and criminal justice.

 GGE in the media

 Anita documentary

-GGE's Sisters in Strength were featured in a segment of Oscar-winning director Freida Mock’s documentary Anita to shine light on their work raising awareness on gender issues.
+GGE's Sisters in Strength were featured in a segment of Oscar-winning director Freida Mock’s documentary Anita to feature their efforts on gender issues..
 The film tells the story of Anita Hill’s fight against sexual harassment in the workplace and her heroic testimony against U.S. Supreme Court Nominee Clarence Thomas.